wg-osr/walkerga.github.io/_posts/monsters/2020-11-14-ghoul-beast.md

 A template to turn other monsters into ghouls.
 An undead.

-There is something off with this creature: it is sickkly, crusted with dirt, and a long, thick tongue that stretches all the way to the ground.
+There is something off with this creature: it is sickly, crusted with dirt, and a long, thick tongue that stretches all the way to the ground.
 Its eyes are bloodshot and evil and its long, dirty claws are blood soaked.
 It stinks.

 **Add these abilities to the creature's**